tony-reddington/goodfoodmood/README.md

 # GoodFoodMood
 ![responsive website](static/images/responsive-image.JPG)

 ## The goal of this website is to share cooking recipes that will be populated by both the owner and registered users that appear on tiles on the main page.
+Each user has their own profile page where they can store, edit or delete their uploaded recipes.

 ### User Experience (UX)